ItsiW/VILF/places/greene-bites.md

 - The **falafels** are quite good.
 I'd get them by themselves though, they kinda get lost in the wrap
 - Reuben: not amazing, wouldn't go for it
+- The lentil soup is my go-to for a cheap meal. $5 and get a side of toasted bagel.
+That's dinner my friends.
+Quality is variable but always does the trick.